-WHAT IS THE BEST WAY TO SELL YOUR PROPERTY?
+WHAT IS THE BEST WAY TO SELL YOUR PROPERTY OR BUSINESS?

 It's not a matter of one size fits all.

 No one particular sales approach should ever be automatically prescribed by an agent and this is especially relevant given the emergence of ‘auction’ as the sales method preferred by many national franchise and other real estate agencies.
-It might be the easiest method for the agency—but is it best for you and your property?
+It might be the easiest method for the agency — but is it best for you and your precious asset?
 Scroll down to read about the main methods of sale and some of their pros and cons.

 SALE BY NEGOTIATION